Hot Potato (song)

 "Hot Potato" is a song by American singer La Toya Jackson, the third single from her third studio album Heart Don't Lie (1984).
-It peaked at #43 on the Billboard Black Singles chart and at #38 on the Billboard Hot Dance Music/Club Play chart.
+It peaked at number 43 on the Billboard Black Singles chart and at number 38 on the Billboard Hot Dance Music/Club Play chart.
 It also enjoyed time on the Billboard Heatseekers chart.
-It also peaked at #92 in the United Kingdom.
+It also peaked at number 92 in the United Kingdom.
 The single was released on 7" and 12" formats with the album track "Think Twice" as the B-side.
 Some singles also include a dub version.

 Performances

 Jackson performed the song on "Solid Gold" which was broadcast on September 8, 1984.
-She also performed it on the U.S. TV show "The Fall Guy" broadcast on February 13, 1984, in the episode "Rock-A-Bye Baby".
+She also performed it on the U.S. TV show "The Fall Guy" broadcast on February 13, 1985, in the episode "Rock-A-Bye Baby".